ghsoares/dynamic_water_plugin/README.md

 How do I use this?\
  -Here is a little tutorial to help you.:

-After inserting the folder **addons** in your project, and activate the plugin in the project options you can, in any scene, add a new node called **"dynamic water"** that derives from Node2D.
+After inserting the folder `addons` in your project, and activate the plugin in the project options you can, in any scene, add a new node called `dynamic water` that derives from Node2D.

 When the node is inserted, change the properties HEIGHT and WIDTH to change the water area.